-There is growing demand for engagement in crisis settings where GFDRR's expertise could be relevant.
-GFDRR has since its inception been supporting fragile countries affected by or vulnerable to disasters, and there has recently been an increasing demand for application of disaster risk assessment and PDNA methodologies to be applied to conflict contexts.
+Demand for GFDRR's disaster-related expertise in fragile and conflict-affected countries has been growing.
+GFDRR has since its inception been supporting fragile countries affected by or vulnerable to disasters, and there has recently been an increasing demand for application of disaster risk and needs assessment methodologies to be applied to conflict contexts.

-- Since its inception, GFDRR has expended over 13% of its resources to conduct work in 26 fragile and conflict-affected countries (though this was not by design) including Afghanistan, Central African Republic, the Democratic Republic of the Congo, Haiti, Lebanon, Madagascar, Mali, Nepal, Sudan, Syria, Timor-Leste, Togo, and Yemen. - Four of GFDRR's country partners namely Haiti, Papua New Guinea, Togo, and Yemen - are members of the g7+, a voluntary association of countries affected by conflict and that are now in transition. g7+ membership by these countries appears to indicate the political will needed to address governance challenges, strengthen institutions, ensure ownership of international commitments, and align with national policies, processes and development plans. - GFDRR has mobilized investments in fragile and conflict affected countries between 2007-2015, including over US\$8 million in Haiti, over US\$8 million in Nepal, almost US\$8 million in Togo, over US\$ 5 million in Somalia, US\$2.5 million in Afghanistan, and US\$2 million in the Democratic Republic of the Congo. - In response to requests from the World Bank, GFDRR teams have recently supported damage and/or recovery/peacebuilding assessments in seven countries affected by conflict, violence and forced displacement: Syria, Iraq, Yemen, Lebanon, Palestine (Gaza), Ukraine, and Nigeria. - Demand for GFDRR's expertise is growing, due to increased need but also GFDRR's timely response to post-disaster needs in fragile and conflict-affected contexts as well as being able to apply its methodologies to areas where access is not possible.
+• Since its inception, GFDRR has expended over 13% of its resources to conduct work in 26 fragile and conflict-affected countries (though this was not by

+- Four of GFDRR's country partners namely Haiti, Papua New Guinea, Togo, and Yemen are members of the g7+, a voluntary association of countries affected by conflict and that are now in transition. g7+ membership by these countries appears to indicate the political will needed to address governance challenges, strengthen institutions, ensure ownership of international commitments, and align with national policies, processes and development plans. - GFDRR has mobilized investments in fragile and conflict affected countries between 2007-2015, including over US\$8 million in Haiti, over US\$8 million in Nepal, almost US\$8 million in Togo, over US\$ 5 million in Somalia, US\$2.5 million in Afghanistan, and US\$2 million in the Democratic Republic of the Congo. - In response to requests from the World Bank, GFDRR teams have recently supported damage and/or recovery/peacebuilding assessments in seven countries affected by conflict, violence and forced displacement: Syria, Iraq, Yemen, Lebanon, Palestine (Gaza), Ukraine and Nigeria. - Demand for GFDRR's expertise is growing, due to increased need but also GFDRR's timely response to post-disaster needs in fragile and conflictaffected contexts as well as being able to apply its methodologies to areas where access is not possible.

-The Challenge for GFDRR
+D. The Challenge for the International Community

-Recognition of the new context on peace and security, humanitarian and development has led the international community to reflect on whether the international aid architecture is fit for addressing these challenges.
-Considerations on the need for integrated risk-informed approaches in GFDRR addressing the nexus between disasters, fragility and conflict should take place within the context of numerous policy processes.
-These include, for instance - the High-Level Independent Panel on Peacekeeping Operations, the Review of the United Nations Peacebuilding Architecture, the third WCDRR, the WHS, and the SDGs.
+Recognition of the new context on peace and security, humanitarian engagement and development has led the international community to reflect on whether the international aid architecture is fit for addressing these challenges.
+For example, there is a need for integrated risk-informed approaches that address the nexus between disasters, fragility and conflict which could take place within the context of numerous policy processes.
+These include, for instance - the High-Level Independent Panel on Peacekeeping Operations, the Review of the United Nations Peacebuilding Architecture, the third WCDRR, the WHS, and the Sustainable Development Goals.